Quedex: Gameplay

-Completing a plane took you to a brief bonus plane, in which a set sequence of directions had to be repeated.
+Completing a plane takes to a brief bonus plane, in which a set sequence of directions had to be repeated.

 Ports

 Quedex was released in America by Epyx under the name Mindroll on the Amiga and MS-DOS in 1988, and on the TRS-80 Color Computer in 1989.
 Silent Software was behind the conversion.
 The game also bore Thalamus copyrights.
 The look and feel of Mindroll was more bizarre and arcane in nature, with the sphere becoming an eyeball or 8-ball and the plane walls being ornately decorated.
-However, while the graphics were more colourful, the frame rate dropped greatly on both formats.
+While the graphics were more colourful, the frame rate dropped greatly on both formats.

 Reception

 The game was positively reviewed by Zzap!64 who described it as "an original, beautifully designed and superbly implemented puzzle package".
 It was given an overall score of 92%, earning the magazine's Sizzler accolade.
 Commodore User were also impressed by the game, praising the "superb" graphics and sound and stating that it was "a strange game but a great game".
 It was awarded a 9/10 overall rating.